shimmercat/second-transfer/README.md

 You need Haskell GHC compiler installed (version 7.8.3 at least).
-You also need OpenSSL 1.0.2, since the ALPN feature and some very recent cypher-suites are needed by HTTP/2.
-In this source distribution, I have set them to live in the directory `/opt/openssl-1.0.2`, but you should be able to alter the options using `cabal configure`.
-This package uses Haskell's foreign function interface to interface with OpenSSL.
+You also need OpenSSL 1.0.2, since the ALPN feature and some very recent cypher-suites are needed by HTTP/2. this source distribution will try to find them at
+directory `/opt/openssl-1.0.2`, but you should be able to alter the options using `cabal configure`.
+This package uses Haskell's FFI to interface with OpenSSL.

 Provided that you have all the dependencies, you should be able to just do: